 For instance

-Day 1 – Share a welcome video and the policies/protocols to abide by while working in-office or virtually.
+Day 1 – Share a welcome video and the policies/protocols to abide by while working in the office or virtually.

-Day 2 – Live webinar to meet the team member and different stakeholders
+Day 2 – Live webinar to meet the team members and different stakeholders

 Day 3 – Resources on the product and features